How Can Treatment Sessions Help Me?

 - Private Pay/ Self- Pay Options are available.

 - If you are looking to receive reimbursement through your insurance/ managed health care company, questions like, How much does my insurance pay for an out-of-network provider, might be helpful to pose to your insurance company, directly.
-Usually your care coordinator or social worker can also help you work with your insurance company to receive reimbursement for medically necessary services.
+Usually your care coordinator or social worker can also help you work with your insurance company to receive reimbursement for medically necessary services, if you choose to move in this direction.
+I can help explain the pros and the cons with moving in this direction at the time of your intake appointment.

-State laws and professional ethics require therapists to maintain confidentiality under most conditions.
+State laws and professional ethics require mental-behavioral health professionals to maintain confidentiality under most conditions.
 These are described on the enclosed form.